smbutterfield/ibmt17-18/_23-intro-to-post-tonal/e1-ex-tonerows.md

 Naming of retrograde and retrograde inversion rows is based on corresponding prime and inverted rows, NOT the starting pitch of the retro row

+Can find a tone row matrix calculator at [this website](https://www.musictheory.net/calculators/matrix).